MatthewPatey/Fixel/paper/sections/lrm.md

 If the operands are numbers, then the operands are compared arithmetically.
 If the operands are Strings, then the strings are compared lexicographically using the numeric equivalents of their characters.
 If the operands are of different types that cannot be converted to a common type, then the result is always unequal.

 ### Logical AND operator
-The logical AND operator is left associative and includes the keyword 'and'.
+The logical AND operator is left-associative and includes the keyword 'and'.
 This operator has a lower priority than equality operators.

 	logical-AND-expression:
 		equality-expression